LegendaryFossil/TerrainGeneration/README.md

 Credit also to Joey de Vries Learn OpenGL website which is a great resource for brushing up rusty skills in both basic and advanced topics in computer graphics:

 https://learnopengl.com/

+### Credit

+I'd like to thank colleagues and former colleagues for the support in this project:
+Johan Nysjö for giving me valuable feedback on how to improve the lightning model and for helping in debugging.

+Tobias Kruseborn for recommending me Sebastian Lague's video series.

+Peter Asplund for recommending me the chapter on GPU-based terrain generation and dynamic LOD in OpenGL Insights.